Looking for the best Karaoke songs to sing for beginners? Well you're in the right place!

 I can certainly sing “Brown Eyed Girl” in Morrison’s range, but his voice is admittedly high.
-Still, these days he seems to mumble his lyrics more than he sings them, so that should make it easy to imitate.
+Still, these days he seems to mumble his lyrics more than he sings them, so if you want to do a modern take on this tune, it's easy to imitate.

 And, few things are easier to sing than the ever popular “sha la la…” part.

 If your voice isn’t naturally high-pitched, again you will need to find a key signature that’s right for you.
 But this song shouldn’t cause you too much stress.

 The Beatles – “Hey Jude”, An All Time Greatest Karaoke Song

 Arguably the most influential pop band of all time, The Beatles songs are beloved because of their surface-level simplicity and underlying complexity.

 “Hey Jude” is certainly a Karaoke favorite.
 It might be a little harder to sing than other songs on this list, but it’s still a lot of fun and it should be in a comfortable range for most.

 Of course, the “nah nah nah nah” singalong section is probably why everyone thinks this is a simple song to sing.
 Audiences always love to join in on that part.

 The Steve Miller Band – “Take The Money And Run”